 Nanotechnology

 Nanotechnology is being used to develop new tools for studying and manipulating vacuoles.
-For example, researchers have developed nanoparticles that can be targeted to vacuoles, allowing them to deliver drugs or imaging agents specifically to these organelles.
+As an example, researchers have developed nanoparticles that can be targeted to vacuoles, allowing them to deliver drugs or imaging agents specifically to these organelles.
 These nanoparticles can be used to study vacuole function in living cells and to develop new therapies for diseases associated with vacuole dysfunction.

 Expert Insights